 This section includes a high-level vision and scope of work for WGISS and describes the contribution to the CEOS mission.

-The overall objective of WGISS is to facilitate data and information management and services forusers and data providers in dealing with global, regional and local issues.
-With this objective WGISS will address in particular the description, access, retrieval, archiving, long-term preservation, discovery, utilization, and maintenance of space borne Earth observation data and supporting ancillary and auxiliary data and information, enabling improved operability and interconnectivity of information systems and services.
+The overall goal of WGISS is to facilitate the development of data and information systems and services for the benefit of both users and data providers in dealing with global, regional and local issues.
+To achieve this goal WGISS will address in particular the description, discovery, access, usability, archive and curation of space borne Earth observation data and supporting ancillary and auxiliary data and information.
+This should lead to improved operability and interconnectivity of data/information systems and services.

-Specific goals are to:
+Specific objectives are to:

-Enable Earth observation data and information best practices and services to be more accessible and usable to data providers and data users world-wide through international coordination;
+Enable Earth observation data and information to be more accessible and usable to data providers and data users world-wide through international coordination;

 Enhance the complementarity, interoperability and standardization of Earth observation data and information management and services with other types of geospatial data such as in-situ data;